Airbus Celebrates 50 Years

 Key Takeaways:

-• Airbus launched a global campaign to celebrate its 50th anniversary, marking five decades since the agreement for the A300's joint development was signed on May 29, 1969.
+• Airbus launched a global campaign on May 29th to celebrate its 50th anniversary, commemorating five decades since the A300 development agreement was signed.

 See a mistake?
 Contact us.